robiningelbrecht/pokemon-card-generator/README.md

 -t, --cardType[=CARDTYPE]  The card type you want to generate, omit to use a random one.
 Valid options are dark, electric, fighting, fire, grass, normal, psychic, steel, water
 -r, --rarity[=RARITY]      The rarity of the Pokémon you want to generate, omit to use a random one.
 Valid options are common, uncommon, rare
 -s, --size[=SIZE]          The size of the Pokémon you want to generate, omit to use a random one.
 Valid options are xl, l, m, s, xs
+-c, --creature[=CREATURE]  The creature the Pokémon needs to look like (e.g. monkey, dragon, etc.).
+Omit to to use a random one
 -h, --help                 Display help for the given command.
 When no command is given display help for the list command
 ```